 I recommend 8 ounce bottles because they're typically tall enough to fit the entire vanilla bean.
 You also want something with a super tight seal.
 I bought this Pack of 4 Bottles because I was making a ton of extract and I love them!
 But you can also buy a Single Glass Bottle if you don't bake as much as me.

-I also got these super cute Chalkboard Labels* that I put on the bottles.
+I also got these super cute Chalkboard Labels that I put on the bottles.
 They're waterproof and reusable and peel off easily!
+But you can also use gift tags and string!

 What vanilla beans should I use?